 You Gain New Skills With Every Creative Project

 As simple as this sounds, there’s still a learning curve.
 With each new project, you gain new skills.
 That’s the way creativity works.
 You get better at your art the more your practice it.

 I’d like to invite you to listen to The Leviticus Project.
 The music has a pop sensibility with an electronic edge.
 It’s free to listen, download, and, share.
 Simply click on the album cover below to get started:

 In the future, I’ll be sharing more of my music with you.
 I’ll continue to offer links to my iPad recordings.
-I’ll also post some of my higher-quality studio recordings right here at The Creative Side.
+I’ll also post some of my higher-quality studio recordings right here.